archiloque/Tumblr-Machine/README.md

 - consumer_key : the application OAuth consumer key
 - secret_key : the application OAuth secret key
-- tumblr_name your tumblr's name
+- tumblr_name : your tumblr's name
-- openid_uri the openid uri for authentication
+- http_x_ssl_issuer : the SSL issuer of your client certificate
-- DATABASE_URL database url, syntax is described [here](http://sequel.rubyforge.org/rdoc/files/doc/opening_databases_rdoc.html), remember to add the required database gem
+- DATABASE_URL : database url, syntax is described [here](http://sequel.rubyforge.org/rdoc/files/doc/opening_databases_rdoc.html), remember to add the required database gem
 - deduplication: enable image deduplication through the [Phashion](https://github.com/mperham/phashion) gem, requires GraphicsMagick or ImageMagick and a database with the hamming function (to calculate similarity between images).
 The current code works with PostgreSQl and requires installing the [pg_similarity](http://pgsimilarity.projects.postgresql.org/) package.
 - api_key : an api key for clients